< FIND ANOTHER PROGRAM

 • WHMIS training

-• PHIA Training
+• PHIA certificate

-Course Code: MOA-270
+Course Code: MOA-TBD-7

 Hours: 240

-• Healthcare Capstone Project I
+• Healthcare Applied Capstone Project

-In completing the Healthcare Capstone Project, students gain a deeper understanding of the employer-employee-patient relationship, as well as insight into emerging issues and trends in the healthcare industry.
-Students will analyze, interpret, reflect and integrate their program knowledge to meet specific objectives of the project application.
+In completing the Healthcare Capstone Project, students gain a deeper understanding of the employer/employee-patient relationship, as well as insight into emerging issues and trends in the healthcare industry.
+Students will analyze, interpret, reflect and integrate their program knowledge to meet specific objectives of the project application

-Course Code: HCP-100
+Course Code: MOA-TBD-8

 Find Your New Career